YanaShurinova/bigdata/lab4/README.md

 Philosopher 1 put the loft fork and finished eating

+Philosopher 1 is thinking

-Philosopher 1 is thinkingPhilosopher 1 is going to eat
+Philosopher 1 is going to eat

 Philosopher 2 picked up the left fork